We are built on the strength of our people. Our leaders guide the mission, drive the vision and uphold our collective beliefs.

-John D. Porcari is president of U.S. advisory services at WSP USA.
-He directs the firm’s strategic consulting services across all market sectors, including transportation and infrastructure, property and buildings, energy, and water and environment.
+John D. Porcari is president of U.S. Advisory Services at WSP USA.
+He directs the firm’s strategic consulting services across all markets, including transportation and infrastructure, property and buildings, energy, and water and environment.
 He is responsible for integrating the firm’s technical expertise in planning, engineering, program/construction management and operations with the strategic thinking needed by owners, developers and operators to successfully deliver infrastructure programs and projects.
-John is also currently serving as the interim executive director of the Gateway Development Corporation.

-Prior to joining the firm in December 2013, John was deputy secretary at the U.S. Department of Transportation (USDOT).
+Prior to joining WSP in December 2013, Mr. Porcari was deputy secretary at the U.S. Department of Transportation.
 He served as chief operating officer for an executive branch department with a $77 billion annual budget, composed of 10 operating administrations and 55,000 employees worldwide.
 He twice served as secretary of the Maryland Department of Transportation, from 2007 to 2009 and from 1999 to 2003, managing a state agency responsible for integrated highway, transit, aviation, port, bridge and tunnel authority and motor vehicle administration components, with 9,300 employees and a $3.2 billion annual budget.
 From 2003 to 2007 he was vice president for administrative affairs at the University of Maryland, serving as chief administrative officer and chief financial officer for the flagship campus of the University System of Maryland.

 President, U.S. Transportation